IRTF-HRPC/draft-guidelines/draft-guidelines.md

 - Right to freedom of assembly and association

-## Anonymity

-Question(s): Does your protocol make use of persistent identifiers?
-Can it be done without them?
-Did you have a look at the Privacy Considerations for Internet Protocols {{RFC6973}}, especially section 6.1.1 of that document?

-Explanation: Anonymity refers to the condition of an identity being unknown or concealed {{RFC4949}}.
-Even though full anonymity is hard to achieve, it is a non-binary concept.
-Making pervasive monitoring and tracking harder is important for many users as well as for the IETF {{RFC7258}}.
-Achieving a higher level of anonymity is an important feature for many end-users, as it allows them different degrees of privacy online.
-Anonymity is an inherent part of the right to freedom of opinion and expression and the right to privacy.
-Avoid adding identifiers, options or configurations that create or might lead to patterns or regularities that are not explicitly required by the protocol.

-If your protocol collects data and seeks to distribute it to more entities than the originally-intended recipients (see {{RFC6235}} as an example), you should anonymize the data, but keep in mind that "anonymizing" data is notoriously hard.
-For example, just dropping the last byte of an IP address does not "anonymize" data.

-If your protocol allows for identity management, there should be a clear barrier between the identities to ensure that they cannot (easily) be associated with each other.

-A protocol that uses data that could help identify a sender (items of interest) should be protected from third parties.
-For instance, if one wants to hide the source/destination IP addresses of a packet, the use of IPsec in tunneling mode (e.g., inside a virtual private network) can be helpful to protect from third parties likely to eavesdrop packets exchanged between the tunnel endpoints.
+### Pseudonymity

+In general, user privacy is better preserved when identifiers are pseudonymous (not tied to a user's real-world identity).

+Example: In the development of the IPv6 protocol, it was discussed to embed a Media Access Control (MAC) address into unique IP addresses.
+This would make it possible for eavesdroppers and other information collectors to identify when different addresses used in different transactions actually correspond to the same node.
+This is why standardization efforts like Privacy Extensions for Stateless Address Autoconfiguration in IPv6 {{RFC4941}} and MAC address randomization {{draft-zuniga-mac-address-randomization}} have been pursued.

+Note that it is often attractive to try to create a pseudonym from a persistent identifier.
+This can be very difficult to do correctly in a way that does not allow for recovering the persistent identifiers.

+Example: A common practice in Web tracking is to "encrypt" email addresses by hashing them, thus allegedly making them "non-personally identifying".
+However, because hash functions are public operations, it is possible to dictionary search candidate email addresses and recover the original address {{email-hashing}}.

+### Unlinkability

+Even true pseudonymous identifiers can present a privacy risk if they are used across a wide enough scope.
+User privacy is better preserved if identifiers have limited scope both in time and space.

-Example:  An example is Dynamic Host Configuration Protocol (DHCP) where sending a persistent identifier as the client name was not mandatory but, in practice, done by many implementations, before {{RFC7844}}.
+Example: An example is Dynamic Host Configuration Protocol (DHCP) where sending a persistent identifier as the client name was not mandatory but, in practice, done by many implementations, before

-Impacts:

-- Right to non-discrimination
-- Right to political participation
-- Right to freedom of assembly and association
-- Right to security
+{{RFC7844}}.

+Example: Third party cookies in HTTP allow trackers to correlate HTTP traffic across sites.
+This is the foundation of a whole ecosystem of Web tracking.
+Increasingly, Web browsers are restricting the use of third party cookies in order to protect user privacy.

 ## Censorship resistance